DuncanRuns/Julti/docs/lua-scripting.md

 ## Script Attributes

 A few settings for scripts can be specified in comments anywhere in the lua script.
+These attributes can also be set in legacy scripts (except comments in legacy scripts start with `#`).

 ### Hotkey Context